open-access-policies/health-tech/_operational_policies/OP-POL-004.md

 **3.1 Screening and Background Checks**

-To ensure a trusted workforce, all candidates for employment or engagement must undergo a formal screening process before being granted access to company information assets.
+To ensure a trusted workforce, all candidates for employment or engagement shall undergo a formal screening process before being granted access to company information assets.

 - **Contingent Offers:** All offers of employment or contract are contingent upon the successful completion of a background check, conducted by a company-approved third-party provider.